-I invite you to check out my Sleep On Cue app in the App Store or Google Play store!
+I invite you to check out my Sleep On Cue app on the Apple App Store store!

 What is the essence of CBTI?
 There are two: one is the core behavior, and the other is the core goal.
 The behavior leads to successfully reaching the goal.
 Have a listen to episode 19 of Sleep On It! to learn these two cores!

 Snoring is just flat-out disruptive.
 But not just to the person who has to put up with the sound.
 Snoring can often be a sign of a serious sleep disorder, especially if it’s moderately loud or intermittent: short periods of silence followed by the big snort and gasps.
 The good new is that it is pretty easy to diagnose and treat.